YanivP/kuberfest/README.md

 Please refer to TODO.md for a simple project roadmap.

 ### Does my project need to be written in Python?
-Nope, use any programming language or framework.
+Kuberfest is programming language and framework agnostic.
+Kuberfest itself is built in Python 3.6.

 ### Why is the demo project written in DotNet Core?
 This is simply a first of multiple POCs that will come later once the framework is more mature.
 I like C# and wanted to understand the Entity Framework on the way.